Working with and finding clothes within the realm of larger sizes can easily be one of the more complicated and frustrating things to do.

 Generally speaking, whether for the obese or not, men’s clothing will not stick tightly to the body.
 Allowing you or whoever is wearing the clothing to hide a lot more of the general shape of the body that is underneath the clothing, which is why men’s shirts look baggy.

 Often men’s clothing is the better option when buying something slightly larger, especially when buying jackets, hoodies, and sweaters.
-These fit a lot more comfortably and allows for more things to be worn underneath without looking like becoming unnecessarily baggy.
+These fit a lot more comfortably and allow for more things to be worn underneath without looking like becoming unnecessarily baggy.

 Whatever you do, please always buy clothing that is comfortable instead of something that forces you to suck in the gut constantly!